UCL-Biosciences/Auto-Prot/README.md

 Didn't work on Windows laptop either.
 Followed instructions (and all combinations I could think of!).
 Just didn't work :'( Calculated LFC and fitted regressions manually.

 #### OS Specific Environments
 Libraries installed to conda env auto-proteomics.
 To re-create the env, you need to have (a version of) conda installed, then run conda env create -f configs/env.yml.
 Note, there are OS specific files because some windows dependencies aren't available on mac.
 The name of the environment created is specified in the top line of the yaml.

+I am testing the pipeline on Windows and Mac as often as possible.
+If you have any problems, please let me know: james.d.gilbert@ucl.ac.uk.

 ## Rendering the html report
 The report is generated in two main of steps: